CoralVentures/coral_flutter/docs/bloc_patterns.md

 ### Bloc-on-top: Placing your widget high in the widget tree if multiple dependencies

 For the most part, we want our blocs to be tied to a single page or a single flow, but there are exceptions.
 When this happens, we want our bloc to be higher in the widget tree than any of the dependencies.
-A good place to put it then is at the top of our applicaton.
+A good place to put it then is at the top of our application.

 Let's assume `FooBloc` is used by multiple flows.